pmcoltrane/MTConnect-Node/readme.md

 ## Overview

 MTConnect-Node is an attempt at a Node.js implementation of an MTConnect Agent.
+It is currently runnable, with a few notable MTConnect features missing, as noted in a later section.
 This is my first attempt at a Node.js project.
 As such, it is not necessarily good Node.js code.
-In particular, many synchronous calls need to be made asynchronous.

 ## What's New

 *2012/09/01*

 * Minor refactoring.
 Removed some dead code.
 Fixed error document handling.
-* Streams now return proper firstSequence, lastSequence values.
+* Streams should now return proper firstSequence, lastSequence, nextSequence values.
 * The `current` request now supports `at`, and validates the parameter.
 * The `sample` request now validates `from` and `count`, and supports an arbitrarily-chosen maximum count of 500.
+* The `store` request now accepts multiple DataItem updates in a single request, and returns an error document on failure.
+See the Usage section.

 *2012/08/22*